grafana/grafana/docs/sources/datasources/azuremonitor.md

 Grafana alerting is supported for Application Insights.
 This is not Azure Alerts support.
 Read more about how alerting in Grafana works in [Alerting rules]({{< relref "../alerting/_index.md" >}}).

-## Query the Application Insights Service
+## Query Application Insights service

-> In an upcoming major release, "Application Insights" will be made read-only and deprecated in favor of Metrics queries.
+> In a future release, "Application Insights" will be made read-only and deprecated in favor of Metrics queries.

 {{< docs-imagebox img="/img/docs/azuremonitor/insights_metrics_multi-dim.png" class="docs-image--no-shadow" caption="Application Insights Query Editor" >}}